cryptocrew-validators/ics-simulation-tests/README.md

 ## Configuration

 Modify the `.env` file to set up the required environment variables.
-These variables determine the provider and consumer chains' repositories, versions, applications, home directories, Go sources, and genesis sources
+These variables determine the number of validators and the provider and consumer chains' repositories, versions, applications, home directories, Go sources, and genesis sources

 ## Running the Test